T. M. Soundararajan: Early work

 His first musical concert abroad was in Malaysia in 1957.
-He continued to perform all over the world for almost 50 years till 2007, after which he restricted singing live on stage due to health reasons.
+He continued to perform all over the world for almost 50 years till 2007, after which he restricted singing live on stage for health reasons.
 He has two sons who have voices similar to their father and have sung songs of TMS all over the world in concerts since 1980 till 2012, often with their father.
 The sons continue to do TMS concerts after the death of their father.

 Though he has worked with all music directors of South India, most of his hit songs were composed by music directors M. S. Viswanathan, K. V. Mahadevan, and the Viswanathan–Ramamoorthy duo.

 TMS starred as an actor in a few Tamil films such as Pattinathar, Arunagirinathar, Kallum Kaniyagum and Kaviraja Kalamegam.
 He produced the movie Kallum Kaniyagum with singer A. L. Raghavan.
 TMS appeared in guest roles in movies such as Devaki, Navagraha Nayaki, Pennarasi, Server Sundaram, Thiru Neelakandar, Swami Ayyappan, Shanmugapriya and Deivam.

 After the release Thai Nadu and Ghana Paravai, he concentrated more on live concerts and sang in very few films.
 He was not happy with the lyrics and music style in the films and gave opportunities for newcomers.
 The film song, "Paatu Ondu Ketaal", performed by him for a Sri Lankan Tamil film named Sooriyan, was recorded in 2007 though it is yet to be released.
 He sang a song for an album in 2008 "Netrichutti" at the age of 86 and a song named "Kutraalam Aruvi" for the album Song for Daughter, under the music of L.Sakthinathan, which was very well recognized in the industry in 2008.
 The last film song during October 2010 with P. Susheela, composed by MSV for a film "Valibum Sutrum Ulagam" was well recognized irrespective of his 88 years of age.
 In 2010, he rendered his voice for the song "Pirapokum ella yuyirukum" in the Tamil Semmozhi Meet Anthem, which was composed by A. R. Rahman.
 He worked with 74 music directors ranging from S. M. Subbaiah Naidu to A. R. Rahman.

-Famous Kannada/Telugu songs

-TMS has sung many Kannada film songs, but the fun-filled song "Baare baare nanna hinde hinde" from the 1956 movie Sadaarame is still popular in Karnataka.
-He also had a lot of popular film songs in Telugu.